neurotechuoft/HackTernoons/ReactTutorials/IntroToHTML/README.md

 </body>
 ```

-This should give us a plain webpage that prints "Hello world!" in the CONTENT region.
+This should give us a plain webpage that prints "Hello world!" in the CONTENT region (you can open index.html in a web browser to see).
 Great!
 You can remove this element now if you want.

 Now we will insert the following HTML element inside the ```<body>```  tag